joed7/Creational-design-patterns/pooling.md

 ##Object Pooling

-In Object pooling design pattern, we instantiate a bunch of instances for a parituclar class and store them in a data-structure.
+In Object pooling design pattern, we instantiate a bunch of instances for a partiuclar class and store them in a data-structure.
 When a client requests the instance, we remove the item from the data-structure and issue it to the client, and when the client is done, the instance is put back in the data-structure; Thus allowing the reuse for the instances created.
 This is specifically beneficial in the scenarios where cost of initializing a class instance is high.
-We generally specify maximum size for the pool which specify maximum number of objects we can have at a time, if the number of clients connections exceed the maximum size of the pool, the client has to wait until one of pool objects becomes free.
+We generally specify maximum size for the pool which is the maximum number of objects we can have at a time, if the number of clients connections exceed the maximum size of the pool, the client has to wait until one of pool objects becomes free.

 The general diagram for object pool design pattern looks like this:
 ![](https://github.com/joed7/Creational-design-patterns/blob/master/images/object-pool.png)